 - train other leaders to enhance their ministries in local churches and organizations;

 - A Master of Divinity degree from an ATS or ATA accredited school, or its equivalent with a GPA of at least 3.0 (B or 83.5-86.4 %).
-Applicants with lower GPA may take two courses first and will be accepted with average total grade of B or above.
-Applicants with an M.A. degree or its equivalent must complete the M.Div. requirement prior to completion of 18 credit units of D.M. courses.
+Applicants with a lower GPA may take two courses first and will be accepted with an average total grade of B or above.
+Applicants with an M.A. degree or its equivalent must complete the M.Div. requirement prior to the completion of 18 credit units of D.Min. courses.

 - At least three years of experience in full-time ministry with good standing after receiving the M.Div. degree.
-Applicants with only two years of ministry experience after receiving the M.Div. degree may apply only if they have over two years of full-time ministry experience before the M.Div. degree.
-Applicants with M.A. degree must have five years of experience in full-time ministry with good standing.
+Applicants with only two years of ministry experience after receiving the M.Div. degree may apply only if they have over two years of full-time ministry experience prior to the M.Div. degree.
+Applicants with an M.A. degree must have five years of experience in full-time ministry with good standing.

 - Recommendations by two church leaders.

 - English proficiency in both reading and writing.

 - The student must complete 34 semester units (30 units of coursework and 4 units of dissertation).